“Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.” – Buddha

-Anger hides common sense and reason, and makes you say and do things, which will only aggravate the situation.
+Anger hides common sense and reason and makes you say and do things that will only aggravate the situation.

-Sometimes, you might get angry, because you interpret other people’s words and actions incorrectly.
-The person, who, allegedly, made you angry, might not be aware at all of what is going inside you.
+Sometimes, you might get angry because you interpret other people’s words and actions incorrectly.
+The person who allegedly made you angry might not be aware at all of what is going on inside you.

-Not letting anger arise is not so easy, but it doesn’t mean that you can’t do something about it.
+Not letting anger arise is difficult, but it doesn’t mean you can’t do something about it.

-When you feel you are getting angry, take a few deep breaths, and then count up to ten, twenty is better, before reacting or saying something.
+- When you feel angry, take a few deep breaths, and then count up to ten before reacting or saying something.

-When you find yourself getting angry, imagine the anger like a hot coal, burning in your hand.
-Then imagine yourself throwing it away, into the sea, where it cools down and harms no one.
+- When you get angry, imagine the anger like a hot coal burning in your hand.
+Then imagine yourself throwing it away into the sea, where it cools down and harms no one.

-Repeat over and again in your mind that anger will not help you in any way, so you’d be better without it.
+- Repeat in your mind that anger will not help you in any way, so you’d be better without it.

-It will not help you in a traffic jam, and it will not help if you missed your train.
-It will also not help you if woke up late in the morning, because your alarm clock didn’t ring.
-It is not worth getting angry over things you have no control of.
+- Anger will not help you in a traffic jam, and it would not help if you missed your train.
+It will also not help you if you wake up late in the morning because your alarm clock doesn’t ring.
+It is not worth getting angry over things you have no control over.

-Choose to react calmly and peacefully in every situation.
-Try time and again, regardless of how many times you lose control and get angry.
+- Choose to react calmly and peacefully in every situation.
+Try repeatedly, regardless of how often you lose control and get angry.